- — Raw, Sproutable, Vegan

 Green peas are known as one of the first crops ever cultivated by humans.
-Originally grown in Asia and the Middle East, this plant is presently grown across the world due to the fact that they do not require special conditions or care.
+Originally grown in Asia and the Middle East, this plant is presently grown across the world because it does not require special conditions or care.
 However, though being low-maintenance, green peas still offer plenty of health benefits.
 If they did not, they probably would not have remained a popular ingredient in many cuisines of the world for centuries.
-Green peas are one of the most nutritious leguminous vegetables, rich in health benefiting phyto-nutrients, minerals, vitamins and anti-oxidants.
-Peas are relatively low in calories on comparison with beans, and cow-peas.
+Peas are relatively low in calories in comparison with beans, and cow-peas.
 100 g of green peas provide only 81 calories.

 How to Sprout Beans at Home

 - Yields approximately 3 Cups (1/2 lb.) of Sprouts.
 Prep 3 Tablespoons of beans, then transfer into a bowl or into your Sprouter.
 Add 2-3 times as much cool (60°-70°) water.
 Mix beans up to assure even water contact for all.